there is no place like ~

 What is the best model?

 This depends.
-For occasional computations on small amounts of data the optimized bit-by-bit implementation might be a feasable solution and might also have a speed which is comparable to other models.
-On desktop computers, with larger amounts of data, the table driven model is a good choice, but on embedded platforms, where code space is a major concern, an optimized bit-by-bit implementation might be the better choice.
+For occasional computations on small amounts of data the optimised bit-by-bit implementation might be a feasible solution and might also have a speed which is comparable to other models.
+On desktop computers and with larger amounts of data, the table driven model is a good choice, whereas on embedded platforms where code space is a major concern, the bit-by-bit-fast implementation might be the better choice.

 How fast are the algorithms?

-The following numbers are gathered from a unspecified computer using an unspecified compiler (at maximum optimisation level).
-The numbers (in an unspecified time unit) are meaningful to compare the performance of the algorithms on this particular setup.
+The following numbers are collected using an unspecified model on a unspecified computer using an unspecified compiler (at maximum optimisation level).
+The numbers are only meaningful to get a rough idea how the algorithms compare against each other in terms of performance.

-This question has become almost irrelevant with the MIT licence introduced in version 0.6.
-The sloppy answer is: you are free to do whatever you like with the generated code, as long as you don't cite the author to court and don't alter the copyright statement.
+The sloppy answer is: you are free to do whatever you like with the generated code, as long as you don't blame the author for any malfunction or damage caused by the program.